SzefRon/Enchanter/README.md

 ## What does it do?

-It encrypts and decrypt incoming audio signal in real time.
+It encrypts and decrypts incoming audio signal in real time.
 This encryption contains spectral information derived from the signal.

 ## What's the point?